S6 (classification)

-S6, SB5, SM6 are disability swimming classifications used for categorising swimmers based on their level of disability.
+S6, SB5, SM6 are para-swimming classifications used for categorising swimmers based on their level of disability.
 This class includes people with a number of different types of disability including short stature, major limb impairment or loss in two limbs.
 This includes people with cerebral palsy, people with dwarfism and amputees.

 The class competes at the Paralympic Games.

 Definition

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
 Swimming classifications are on a gradient, with one being the most severely physically impaired to ten having the least amount of physical disability.
 Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as having: "full use of their arms and hands, some trunk control but no useful leg muscles; Swimmers with coordination problems (usually these athletes walk); Swimmers with major limb loss of 2 limbs; Little People / Dwarfs (O 130cm females & O 137cm males)."
 The class "...includes swimmers with short stature, amputations of both arms or moderate coordination problems on one side of their body."